Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Never use the imagegen tool without the user explicitly telling you to use the imagegen tool by mentioning "imagegen".

 ## Environment
-- You are operating on macOS 27 ("Golden Gate") Beta.
+- You are operating on macOS 27 ("Golden Gate").
 - On a Mac Mini M4.
 - 24GB of RAM.
 - Apple M4 Pro chip.